 Checking your business credit score is a critical factor for owners seeking to borrow money for small businesses.
 Here’s why.

 When applying for loans, lenders take several factors into account and, for small business owners, this may include their business credit scores.

 But recent research by OnDeck Australia found that 53 percent of small business owners aren’t aware that a credit scoring system applies to Australian businesses, which impacts their access to capital and trade terms with suppliers.

 Healthy business credit scores improve the likelihood of a business owner receiving lower interest rates on commercial loans, while exceedingly negative scores may make it difficult to receive a loan at all.

 OnDeck Australia’s survey, undertaken by independent research firm Honeycomb Strategy this year, found that 47 percent of business owners are aware of credit scores (a big jump from seven percent in 2018), but only a third of these know what their score actually is.

-This score is derived from your business credit file, which is maintained by reporting bureaus such as Equifax.
+Your business credit score is derived from your business credit file, which is maintained by reporting bureaus such as Equifax.